The Word for World Is Forest by Ursula K. Le Guin (1972)

 For those who believe that imperialism and colonialism are intrinsically exploitative and abusive, not accidentally so owing to a few bad actors, this is disappointing.
 A Marxist would say that it perfectly demonstrates the weakness of anarchism—the politics Le Guin was most sympathetic to.
 That is, it relies on liberal moralism and thus fails to sustain a systematic critique of the status quo.
 This is exactly what we see in The Word for World Is Forest: the horrors of oppression and exploitation brilliantly evoked, then blamed on a few bad apples.

-“A Marxist would likely say” is a cop-out, of course, but it signals something real, namely the discomfort I feel passing down sectarian judgements on works of art.
+“A Marxist would say” is a cop-out, of course, but it signals something real, namely the discomfort I feel passing down sectarian judgements on works of art.
 This is not only because the Marxist mode of thought feels a bit worn-out and because Le Guin is basically on my side, but also because it’s barbaric to condemn this or any other work of literature for its lack of political correctness (in the old Soviet sense).
-One shouldn’t expect to have one’s politics confirmed by every work of literature.

 Conclusion

-Politics aside, what stays with me most is not the moral outrage, but the picture of a different way of life, one without domination and hierarchy.
-Even if Le Guin finally retreats into liberalism, that alternative human lifeworld remains in the mind as a horizon of hopeful imagination.
+Politics aside, what stays with me most is not the anger, but the picture of a different way of life, one without domination, hierarchy, and Progress with a capital P. This, grounded in a scepticism about the entire Enlightenment project, is the deeper radicalism.